kwat0308/gtracr/docs/trajectory.md

 This new version that works properly should be integrated with the actual package.
 This involves:

-- Using momentum instead of velocities for the 6-vector
+- [x] Using momentum instead of velocities for the 6-vector
-- Removing unnecessary conversions between coordinates
+- [ ] Removing unnecessary conversions between coordinates
-- Dividing tasks into smaller classes instead of making the brain do all the work
+- [ ] Dividing tasks into smaller classes instead of making the brain do all the work
 - Starting with Python, and then work into C++
-- Remove any other locations in which optimization can be performed (ex. appending values to 6 arrays, each with the variables vs initializing and creating a TrajectoryPoint every single iteration)
+- [ ] Remove any other locations in which optimization can be performed (ex. appending values to 6 arrays, each with the variables vs initializing and creating a TrajectoryPoint every single iteration)
-- Delegating work appropriately (i.e. Runge Kutta part should contain **all** of the things it would be involved in (i.e. the loop))
+- [ ] Delegating work appropriately (i.e. Runge Kutta part should contain **all** of the things it would be involved in (i.e. the loop))

 More thought should be put into this before actually doing it, this might really take a while... (maybe like draw it out first?)

+**An update**

+By fixing some unit conversion errors, and by implementing momentum instead of velocity, our code now works with the original interface, as it outputs the same results with the tester constructed to test our implementation (in tests/test.py).

+Changing the code structure can be done later on when we integrate parallelization with our code.